 Whether you’re trying to ensure the correct temperature of vaccines traveling by bike to remote areas or more conventional methods such as a cooler traveling between hospital departments, the message is still the same; it doesn’t take much for a vaccine to spoil.
 The CDC estimates that hundreds of thousands of vaccine doses are thrown out each year due to improper refrigeration resulting in over $20 million in annual product loss across US hospitals.
 5 The wasted doses could have been administered to help fight against dangerous diseases such as Polio, Mumps, Measles, Whooping cough, and the flu which can be fatal if contracted.
 This leaves people vulnerable and allows for the diseases to spread to others who have not been vaccinated.

 Eliminate Manual Data Collection and Meet Compliance Standards

 Implementing a Vaccine Compliance Sensor would enable pharmaciesto ensure that vaccines and other medications are stored and handled at safe temperatures to avoid possible infection or spoilage while in the pharmacy or during transportation.
 To ensure compliance standards such as the CDC and the Joint Commission are met, facilities should implement a temperature and environmental monitoring system.
 These systems automatically record and track data ensuring vaccines and other strict temperature-controlled assets like blood, lab samples, and tissues are safe for patient use.
 A temperature monitoring solution would eliminate the need for manual reporting, which is often unreliable and inaccurate.
 The system would automatically send alerts when environmental conditions are sensed at above or below safe parameters, 24/7.

-To learn more about temperature and environmental monitoring solutions and how they can help your facility meet compliance standards and prevent vaccine spoilage, download the CenTrak Environmental Monitoring Overview and our Vaccines Solution Overview.
+To learn more about temperature and environmental monitoring solutions and how they can help your facility meet compliance standards and prevent vaccine spoilage, download the CenTrak Environmental Monitoring Overview.